MP Estate Planning UK

 One of the primary responsibilities of an executor is to identify all assets within the estate, including those held in foreign accounts.
 This involves:

-• Reviewing the deceased’s financial records to locate foreign bank accounts.
+• Reviewing the deceased’s financial records — bank statements, tax returns, correspondence, and digital records — to locate foreign bank accounts.

-• Corresponding with foreign banks to ascertain the account balances and any accrued interest.
+• Corresponding directly with foreign banks to ascertain account balances and any accrued interest as at the date of death.

-It’s crucial for executors to be thorough in identifying foreign assets to ensure that all assets are accounted for and distributed according to the will.
+It’s crucial for executors to be thorough in identifying foreign assets.
+HMRC expects a full declaration of worldwide assets, and failure to disclose foreign accounts — even inadvertently — can result in penalties and interest.
 For more information on the probate process in the UK, executors can refer to resources like this guide on will processing times.

 estate administration foreign bank accounts

-Once foreign assets are identified and valued, executors must distribute them according to the deceased’s will.
+Once foreign assets are identified and valued, executors must distribute them according to the deceased’s will (or the intestacy rules if there is no valid will).
 This process involves:

-2. Coordinating with foreign banks to transfer assets or close accounts as necessary.
+2. Coordinating with foreign banks to transfer assets to the UK or close accounts as necessary — which may require local legal representation, translated documents, and multiple forms of identification.

 Engaging Legal Expertise